Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ![fullscreen image](../../static/img/views_and_screens/entry_page/fullscreen_image.JPG)
 :::note

 Replacing the image will overwrite the image in the database.
-This is really only useful if you want to update the image with a new version that you have made changes to.
+This is mostly used to replace the image with an updated version.

 :::